genesiscommunitysuccess/docs/docs/05_operations/11_release-notes/01_Version-2022.4.md

 * **OpenID Connect Integration** - The Genesis low-code platform now supports OpenId Connect as an authentication mechanism.
 The configuration of OpenId Connect providers is done through GPAL, with all of its benefits, including intellisense, autocompletion and compile-time errors.
 An application can have move than one OpenId Connect provider configured.
 * **GPAL for Dynamic Permissions** - You can now use GPAL to define dynamic permissions with a strongly typed data model, intellisense and autocompletion.
 Dynamic permissions can now be defined for tables and views.
 * **DevOps/Containerisation**
-  - Allow Consul service names to be configured via the new system definition value `ConsulServiceNamePattern`.
+  - Now allows Consul service names to be configured via the new system definition value `ConsulServiceNamePattern`.
-  - Allow service ports to be overridden via environment variable in the format of `{Process_name}_PORT`.
+  - Now allows service ports to be overridden via environment variable in the format of `{Process_name}_PORT`.

 ## Genesis Server Framework (GSF)